heysiyuan/mini_notion/README.md

 - **Step 2 Complete**: Add new blocks and save them to the database ✅
   - Text blocks: Edit text content and choose between H1, H2, H3, or paragraph styles
   - Image blocks: Customize source URL, width, and height
+  - Drag-and-drop image upload from local computer
+  - Automatic dimension detection for images
   - All blocks persist to SQLite backend
 - **Step 3 Complete**: Re-order blocks with drag-and-drop ✅
   - Native HTML5 drag-and-drop implementation
   - Visual drag handle appears on hover
   - Position changes persist to database
+- **Step 4 Complete**: Edit existing blocks ✅
+  - Click any text block to edit content and style
+  - Click any image block to change image or dimensions
+  - Changes save instantly to database

 ## Tech Stack